akka/akka/akka-docs/src/main/paradox/multi-jvm-testing.md

 **Please note** that by default MultiJvm test sources are located in `src/multi-jvm/...`, and not in `src/test/...`.

-Here is an example of a @extref[sample project](samples:akka-sample-multi-node-scala) that uses the `sbt-multi-jvm` plugin.

 ## Running tests

 The multi-JVM tasks are similar to the normal tasks: `test`, `testOnly`,